-This course covers 3 specific topic areas:
+This introductory course covers 3 specific topic areas:

 Computer Security Principles covers security objectives such as authentication, authorization, access control, confidentiality, data integrity, and non-repudiation.
 The module also covers software design principles including the principles of least privilege, fail-safe stance, and defense-in-depth.